Painting

 Swabhavi Agarwal | Painter | Various AssignmentsWhat is Painting?

 Painter Swabhavi Agarwal has 11 years & 6 months of professional experience in Painting.
-According to Painter Swabhavi Agarwal, Painting is:
+Painter Swabhavi Agarwal defines Painting as:

 The action or skill of using paint, either in a picture or as decoration.